These ideas are for consultants and trainers that want to develop people or organisations.

 This is an extremely quick and powerful way to transform presentation skills by dealing with the fear of making a presentation directly

 Role negotiation is a process for clarifying others' expectations of you and vice versa.
-It is a simple and powerful method of clarifying roles and a tough approach to team building.

 The District Managers looked after a group of stores.
 Their remit was rather vague so they needed to think from first principles about how to add value.